niekheinen/EDD_project/README.md

 4. Second additional query:  **Average nutrition score and letter (on columns) for each contributor (on rows).** This query calculates the average nutrition score and relative letter for each contributor.
 In this way, it is possible to analyze the contributors that published the most unhealthy products and the most healthy ones.
 In the result, it is shown the relevant contributors (#products > 20) that have the highest average.

 ![query 4](images/query4.png)

+All the query results have been checked with the relative SQL code run over the BaseBousse to see if they were working correctly.
+Since the results are positive, we can say that the data insertion is correctly working to structure the data into our database, and also the Mondrian schema is correctly working.